Albuquerque Ghost Tour — 13 Haunted Stops, Self-Guided

 Plan for approximately 2.5 hours.
 This accounts for walking between stops and reading each haunting story.
 You can also split it across multiple evenings.

-The most visited stop on our Albuquerque tour is KiMo Theatre at 423 Central Ave NW.
+The most visited stop on our Albuquerque tour is KiMo Theatre at 423 Central Ave NW, dating back to 1927.

 Sources & Further Reading